jacobbisaacson/hw9-contacts-app/README.md

 * User should be able to edit/update information for existing contacts.

-* User should not be able to add a contact that has the same first AND last name.
+* User should not be able to add a contact that has the same first AND last name as another contact.

 * Contacts should be able to have multiple phone numbers.
 Phone numbers should be able to be added or removed from a contact in their edit screens.

+* User should be able to store the contacts in `localStorage` (google it) so that they see their list (including favorites) when the page is reloaded/if the window is closed.